ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Kernel maintenance</span>

+**Update**: Login, data-transfer, and development nodes have been rebooted.
+It will take some more time before `dt1` and `plog1` are available again, because they did not come back as expected after the reboot.
+<br><span class="timestamp">April 4, 11:15 PT</span>

 **Notice**: New operating-system kernels are deployed.
 Login, data-transfer, and development nodes will be rebooted on Thursday April 4 at 11:00.
 Compute nodes will no longer accept new jobs until they have been rebooted.
 A node will be rebooted as soon as any existing jobs have completed, which may take up to two weeks (maximum runtime).
 During this update period, there will be fewer than usual slots available on the queues.
 <br><span class="timestamp">April 3, 17:30 PT</span>